TGAP4/app-starter-kit/README.md

 - [Vite](https://vitejs.dev/) - Modern build tool and development server that offers significantly faster build times and optimized code sizes
 - [Render](https://render.com/)- Unified cloud to build and run apps with free TLS certificates, global CDN, private networks and auto deploys from Git
 - [Docker](https://www.docker.com/) - Platform that uses containerization to package, distribute, and run applications consistently across environments
+  - The development server can be run without it (i.e. `bun dev`) but it is required to deploy to Render with Bun
 - [GraphQL-Codegen](https://the-guild.dev/graphql/codegen) - Automatically generates typed client-side code from GraphQL schemas, ensuring consistency across the codebase
 - [gql.tada](https://gql-tada.0no.co/) - Document authoring library that provides instant type inference for GraphQL queries and fragments